josanabr/computernetworks/basics/README.md

 A python shell should run ``>>>``.
 If you see the python shell then type the following commands

-- ``socket.gethostname()``, returns the host name of the machine where this command was executed
+- ``socket.gethostname()``, returns the host name of the machine where this command is executed
 - ``socket.gethostbyname('www.google.com')``, returns the IP of ``www.google.com``.
 What service was used to get that IP?

 ## Converting IP numbers to different formats
-This program converts an IP address from string format to hex representation and backwards.
+This program converts an IP address from string format to its hex representation and backwards.

 ```
 import socket